Skip to Main Content

 Adequate public notice is not defined in the Tennessee Open Meetings Act.
 Tennessee courts have determined that adequate public notice is sufficient notice under the circumstances that would fairly inform the public of the meeting.
 Memphis Publ'g Co. v.
 City of Memphis, 513 S.W.2d 511, 513 (Tenn.
 1974).

 The Tennessee Open Meetings Act generally only allows members of state governing bodies to participate by electronic means.
 Tenn.
 Code Ann. § 8-44-108.
 Such authority does not generally exist for city and county governing bodies.
 Elected governing bodies of counties, cities, metropolitan governments and school boards may establish an internet forum as provided in Tenn.
 Code Ann. § 8-44-109.
-However, such internet forums cannot act as a substitute for decision making by a governing body at a meeting held in accordance with the Tennessee Open Meetings Act.
+However, such internet forums cannot act as a substitute for decision-making by a governing body at a meeting held in accordance with the Tennessee Open Meetings Act.

 Actions taken at a meeting in violation of the Tennessee Open Meetings Act, other than actions related to public indebtedness, are void.
 Tenn.
 Code Ann. § 8-44-105.
 If a court finds that a violation occurred, the court’s findings regarding a violation must be filed with the meeting minutes and the governing body must file semi-annual reports while under the court’s jurisdiction for one year.
+Tenn.
+Code Ann. § 8-44-106.

-The legislative body can still discuss or act on items that are not on the agenda, as long as the body follows all of its bylaws, rules, and procedures.
+The governing body can still discuss or act on items that are not on the agenda, as long as the body follows all of its bylaws, rules, and procedures.
 If a body is found to violate the requirement to publish an agenda, a court may find the body to have violated the Tennessee Open Meetings Act.
+Tenn.
+Code Ann. § 8-44-110.